oyieroyier/regex-practice/README.md

 # => ["a", "h", "i", "g"]
 ```

-If you use a hat (`^`) before the range of characters, it will exclude those characters.
+If you use a caret (`^`) before the range of characters, it will exclude those characters.
-Using the same ecxample as above:
+Using the same example as above:

 ```ruby
 name = "Washigton"